mhoye/maintenance-terms/README.md

-README or other file making it explicit that the creators or maintainers of software provided free and as-is will not accept any further burdens or impositions with respect to responsiveness, maintenance or updates, particularly any attempts to impose obligations, schedules, or to define any other any other terms of engagement.
+README or other file making it explicit that the creators or maintainers of software provided free and as-is will not accept any further burdens or impositions with respect to responsiveness, maintenance or updates, particularly any attempts to impose obligations, schedules, or to define any other terms of engagement.

 See the MAINTENANCE-TERMS.md file for the text in a standalone file.